kjar0/516X-Final/README.md

 Counter(" ".join(y['Job Description']).split()).most_common(5)
 [('and', 3021), ('to', 1648), ('the', 1437), ('of', 1301), ('in', 894)]
 ```
 Most of the words in the descriptions are common words that add little meaning and value to our analysis.
 Let's clean this up!
 This function takes a string input and utilizes stereotypical English stopwords/punctuation as well as other identified stopwords.
 After running the code a few times, I created this addendum to the english common words that are removed from analysis.
-When running the analysis, the function will select key words that do appear frequently in the job postings, but don't provide a lot of context about job skills.
+These words appeared frequently in the job postings, but don't provide a lot of context about job skills and requirements.
 Most of these job posting words I filtered out are related to logistic details about the job, for example insurance, pay, location, etc.
 ```
 # function to clean up text (remove common value-minimal words, punctuation, capitalization)
 def clean_post(text):